 Not at all.
 These are not like manual skills, such as driving a car, which once developed you can use automatically while your mind and heart may be somewhere else.
-They require your full attention.
+Good communication skills require your full attention.
 They are skills of the heart, ways of expressing your whole self honestly and helping the other person do the same.
 They enable you to speak up for yourself and at the same time be generous and considerate to others.
 They're extremely valuable both at work and outside work.

 What is emotional intelligence and why does it play so crucial a part in communication skills training?

 In his book, "Emotional Intelligence", Daniel Goleman surveys human brain research and explains why people become irrational when their emotions are aroused.
-He explains why we are more successful in life and at work if we are aware of, can admit, and can talk about feelings.
+He explains why we are more successful in life and at work if we are aware of, can admit, and can talk about feelings using good communication skills.
 He puts forward the concept of emotional intelligence, and defines it as a set of learnable skills.
 The heart of it is the awareness of and ability to verbalise feelings, and the two central skills in his set are listening with empathy and speaking assertively.
 These are the two skills at the heart of this communication skills course.

 Feelings are our life force – our vitality.
 Provided we can admit and express them they can be the source of our personal authority, freedom and integrity.
 Bottling them up or suppressing them when we are under stress causes a loss of vitality, confuses our thinking, and keeps us in a disconnected, defensive, uncreative, self-limiting and restricted state of mind.
 Talking about feelings is a safe way of expressing them.
 It enables us to connect with others and recover the full use of our rational faculties.
 Empathy and assertiveness are the two communication skills that, in combination, help us do this.
 That’s why they’re so high-powered.